-Amanda Lintott has more than 20 years of high level commercial experience, particularly within the automotive industry.
-A lawyer by qualification, Amanda worked in corporate finance before moving to her family automotive business, where she was appointed the first female Dealer Principal of an Australian Porsche franchise.
+Amanda Lintott has more than 25 years of high level commercial experience, particularly within the automotive industry.
+A lawyer by qualification, Amanda worked in corporate finance before moving into the automotive industry where she was appointed the first female Dealer Principal of an Australian Porsche franchise.
 She then founded well respected automotive recruitment agency Career Driven, which she eventually sold.
 Most recently, she has held the role of General Manager – People, Culture and Strategy at Autosports Group Limited but has recently left to start another new business of her own.
 Amanda has extensive, legal, HR and frontline commercial experience, and has spent many years promoting career paths within the Australian automotive industry.
-She has mentored many new business founders and is actively working with several start-ups.
-Amanda is a current and past SCEGGS parent, an Old Girl, past parent of two daughters and has been an active member of the OGU Committee for many years.
+Amanda is an Old Girl, past parent of two daughters and has been an active member of the OGU Committee for many years.
 Amanda is a member of the Australian Institute of Company Directors and is an OGU nominee to the Board.

 Mr Ian Narev

 BA, LLB (Hons), LLM

 Ian Narev is the Chief Executive Officer of SEEK.
 Prior to joining SEEK he spent 11 years at Commonwealth Bank of Australia, where he was the Chief Executive Officer from 2011 until 2018, and nine years at McKinsey & Company, where he was a partner.
 Ian is the Chair of Sydney Theatre Company, the Chair of the Advisory Board of the Gonski Institute of Education at UNSW, and the Chair and co-founder of Springboard Trust, which works with school principals in New Zealand.
 Ian is a Company nominee to the Board.

 Mr Paul Oppenheim